Race Imboden: Subsequent career

+Imboden officially retired from fencing in 2023.

 Modeling

 He began modelling for Quest Models after being scouted by an agent during the London Olympics.
-In 2013 he made models.com's "hot list" of the most in-demand newcomers in the business.
-In 2015 he began working with Wilhelmina Models.
+In 2013, he made models.com's "hot list" of the most in-demand newcomers in the business.
+In 2015, he began working with Wilhelmina Models.
 He left school during his first year to concentrate on his modelling and international career, as under NCAA rules he could not take part in collegiate fencing while being paid to model.
 Imboden is currently represented by The Society Management New York.